 Foundation Apprenticeship Social Services Children & Young People

-The Foundation Apprenticeship in Children & Young People can be done in S4 & S5 or S5 & S6 completed in a two year programme or it can also be completed in a one year programme depending on the pupil and if they have the time in their timetable to accommodate and if your school agrees.
+The Foundation Apprenticeship in Children & Young People can be done in S5 or S6 and completed in a one year programme or it can also be completed in a two year programme depending on the pupil and if they have the time in their timetable to accommodate and if your school agrees.
+The pupil will require two afternoons per week to attend the Foundation Apprenticeship, one afternoon is online learning with a tutor and the other afternoon in the week you will spend in a work placement with an employer learning on the job.

 - Safeguarding children and young people